tushartushar/taksidiotis/guide.md

 * There are many destinations close to Athens where you can make a daily trip, relaxing from the urban noise and air pollution.
 One of my favorite destinations is Nafplio, a 2-hours drive from Athens, where you can stroll in the peaceful and picturesque streets and also climb the Palamidi fortress and enjoy a breathtaking view!
 [For more details click here](https://en.wikipedia.org/wiki/Nafplio)

 * A day trip in Sounion (2 hours car drive from Athens) is a nice choice for somebody who wants to escape from the capital.
-The temple of Poseidon and the view from up there worth the visit. [click to see more details](https://en.wikipedia.org/wiki/Sounion)
+The temple of Poseidon and the view from up there worth the visit.
+[Click to see more details](https://en.wikipedia.org/wiki/Sounion)

 * Don't forget your hat and your sunglasses!!
 Sunscreen is also a must (especially if you are fair-skinned)!